tiamarie17/java-finance-calculator/README.md

 ##What I Learned:
 Creating this program helped me gain a deeper understanding of packages, classes, objects, and constructors in Java.
 I also gained a better understanding of type conversion and data types in Java.
-I'm really excited to keep learning Java!
+As I continue to practice the fundamentals of Java and its Object-oriented mechanics, I'm also looking forward to applying Object-Oriented design principles to my apps.

 ##Technologies used:
-Java
-IntelliJ
+Java, IntelliJ IDEA